Secaucus

 predominately single family housing.

-The town is know for its quiet, family atmosphere as compared to the more dense urban-type Goldcoast
+The town itself is known for its quiet, family atmosphere as compared to the more dense urban-type Goldcoast

 towns to the east like Jersey City, Hoboken, Weehawken, West New York,